pihchikk/SR3-XCT/.ipynb_checkpoints/Readme-checkpoint.md

 pip install -r requirements.txt

-Ensure you have a compatible GPU environment (e.g., NVIDIA GeForce RTX 4090).
+Ensure you have a compatible GPU environment

+Download a pretrained model from (link) and put it into pretrained_models folder

+Put your data into example data lr_32 folder

 ## Running Inference

-To run inference and generate super-resolved images:

 Prepare your configuration file (e.g., config/inference/32_256/deep.yaml).